Call4Cloud | MMP-C | Autopilot | Device Preparation

 4. The Agentexecutor.exe

-Let’s ditch the idea to block it for a while as Winget itself isn’t the only option to install UWP or Win32apps on our own turf.
+Let’s ditch the idea of blocking it for a while as Winget itself isn’t the only option for installing UWP or Win32 apps on our own turf.
 Let’s take a look at how we could install WhatsApp without directly using the Winget command or the Company Portal

 If you decide to install Whatsapp with the new Intune store app functionality we will notice by looking at a Procmon trace that a nice log file will be created.